Grahamori/Milestone-Projects/project-1/README.md

 2. Edited code to my own liking for the form.
 3. Changed only a small amount of Bootstrap CSS.
 The bootstrap CSS already added was fully responsive so didn’t need to edit/add much.

+#### Additional After Steps:
+ 1. Tested the responsiveness of website and added some Media CSS onto separate stylesheet for main content section of project page.
+ 2.